-If you leave the accounts inactive and inaccessible, your family has to deal with the aftermath, i.e., making decisions for your accounts and data which can only be accessed after probate.
+Suppose you leave the accounts inactive and inaccessible.
+In that case, your family has to deal with the aftermath, i.e., making decisions for your social media accounts and data, which you can only access after probate.
 Additionally, sharing passwords without a Will violates privacy laws.
-To avoid breaking the law, use a Social Media Will to clearly state your passwords, which can then be legally accessed by your Executor.
+To avoid breaking the law, use a Social Media Will to clearly state your passwords, which your Executor can legally access.

 You could also be susceptible to identity theft, where identity thieves would steal information of the deceased person by stealing death certificates, reading online obituaries, stealing your account information, and selling it on the dark web.

-Furthermore, active social media users are 30% more likely to be susceptible to identity theft; users of Snapchat, Instagram, and Facebook are 46% at a higher risk to be victims of identity fraud.
+Furthermore, active social media users are 30% more likely to be susceptible to identity theft; users of Snapchat, Instagram, and Facebook are 46% at a higher risk of being victims of identity fraud.

-Therefore, to avoid creating a tragedy such as that, a Social Media Will would help you keep your accounts and the data secure, either by deleting it or by storing the information in a Digital Vault.
+Therefore, to avoid creating a tragedy like that, Social Media Will would help you keep your accounts, and the data secure by deleting or storing the information in a Digital Vault.

 How Do You Create a Social Media Will?

 We all live different lives and spend our time differently online.
-While some use it to run their small businesses, others share their experiences online in the form of pictures and videos.
+While some use it to run their small businesses, others share their experiences online through pictures and videos.

-In both cases, the purpose behind creating a Social Media Will is different.
+The purpose behind creating a Social Media Will is different in both cases.
 While the former needs to pass on the monetary holding of the accounts, the latter person would want to share memories with their loved ones.
-Therefore, an ideal Social Media Will needs to reflect your unique purpose behind creating it.
+Therefore, an ideal Social Media Will must reflect your unique purpose behind creating it.

 So, here are some things to remember while creating a Social Media Will:

-- Be of Legal Age- People who reach the legal age of 18 years and above are allowed to create a Will.
-It is important to consider drafting a Social Media Will as early as possible so you are prepared for any unexpected circumstances.
+- Be of Legal Age: People who reach the legal age of 18 years and above are allowed to create a Will.
+It is important to consider drafting a Social Media Will as early as possible to prepare you for any unexpected circumstances.

 - Include All Your Accounts: If you have an account or have used it at some point, consider adding it to your Social Media Will so that your Executor would have no legal issues to deal with if you miss out on mentioning any of the accounts.

-- Digital Executor: Choose someone you trust to manage your accounts and digital presence.
-The Executor will have legal access to the accounts and execute your Social Media Will according to how you would like.
+Choose someone you trust to manage your accounts and digital presence.
+The Executor will have legal access to all your social media accounts and execute your Social Media Will according to how you would like.

-- Update: As your social media usage changes over time, update the Will to add a new set of instructions.
+As your social media usage changes over time, update the will to add a new set of instructions.
 Maybe you’ve deleted an account or changed a password.
 Updating your Social Media Will makes sure your Executor receives only the latest information.

 How Often Should You Update Your Social Media Will?

 Our Social Media usage changes as we grow.
-Perhaps we become more active or just prefer not to waste time on it.
-Perhaps you want to change the Executor or would like to add/remove accounts.
-Therefore, a good rule of thumb is to review it every year and update it as your Social Media usage changes.
+Perhaps we become more active or prefer not to waste time on it.
+Maybe you want to change the Executor or would like to add/remove accounts.
+Therefore, a good rule of thumb is to review it yearly and update it as your Social Media usage changes.
 “Ideally,” a Will should never be outdated.

 This way, you can choose to leave behind a Social Media Legacy that will impact your family and friends positively after you pass away.